 Alcohol is a significant factor in fatal car accidents throughout the United States.
 Between 1982 and 2017, between 32 and 56 percent of male drivers have died in crashes related to drunk driving.
 For females, this percentage over the same period ranges from 29 to 51 percent.
 Though rates of alcohol-related deaths have improved over the years, driving under the influence is still an overwhelmingly common cause of fatal accidents.
 In fact, it is the most common factor in fatal crashes.

-Accidents happen on rural roads at a rate that is 2.5 times higher than on non-rural roads.
+Accidents happen on rural roads 2.5 times more often than on non-rural roads.
 A report from Reuters noted that urban areas in the Northeastern United States have 3.5 fatalities for every 100,000 people while rural areas have 10.8 deaths for every 100,000 people.

 Considering that they are one of the most straightforward safety decisions in a car, too many people elect to avoid wearing their seatbelts while driving.
 The NHTSA estimates that approximately 14,955 people had their lives saved seatbelts in 2017.
 In the same year, the administration states that about 2,549 people’s lives could be saved had they been wearing a seatbelt during their accident.
 In total, 47 percent of those not wearing safety restraints during an accident lost their lives.